Should I Have a First Look at My Wedding?

 Case and point: Julie + Dave legally got married a few days before #CampBabarr and were just as, if not more, excited to see each other on their "wedding day" even after spending all morning and afternoon together!

 Another big reason we encourage couples to do a first look is because it allows for some buffer time into your schedule.
-We recommend 20 minutes for your first look which of course is way more time than you actually need, but it gives you both an opportunity to take a few minutes with each other and should things end up running behind- it's ok because you've scheduled that little bit of extra time (which on a wedding day every minute counts!)
+We recommend 15 minutes for your first look which of course is way more time than you actually need, but it gives you both an opportunity to take a few minutes with each other and should things end up running behind- it's ok because you've scheduled that little bit of extra time (which on a wedding day every, believe us when we say that minute counts!)

 Also depending on the time of your wedding it might make more sense to have your couples session and family photos before the ceremony and so a first look becomes the perfect opportunity to kick start your day together with your soon-to-be husband/wife.